odegroot/SmallFixes/README.md

-# unminable-logistic-bots
+# unminable-logistic-robots

-Makes logistic bots unminable, so you don't accidentally pick them up when they fly under your cursor.
+Makes logistic robots unminable, so you don't accidentally pick them up when they fly under your cursor.